Marmot Protocol

 Implementation Status

 The protocol remains experimental, but it now has multiple implementations and active application use.
-MDK is the main Rust reference stack, marmot-ts brings the model to TypeScript, and applications such as White Noise, Pika, and Vector have been using Marmot-compatible components.
+MDK is the main Rust reference stack, marmot-ts brings the model to TypeScript, and applications such as White Noise, Amethyst, Pika, and Vector have been using Marmot-compatible components.

 Recent work has focused on hardening and interop.
 Audit-driven fixes landed in early 2026, and MIP-03 introduced deterministic commit resolution so clients can converge when concurrent group state changes race across relays.